 Volunteering is a great way to meet people and find fulfilling and worthwhile ways to get involved with your local community.
 And now finding out what volunteering opportunities are out there is easier than ever.
 The Comm is now working with PAVO (Powys Association of Voluntary Organisations) to match volunteers with organisations working to improve life in the area.
-Our volunteer coordinator Steph Griffiths is based in the Comm front office on Monday and Friday mornings and will be working alongside Ceri, the Centre’s Administrator.
+Our volunteer coordinator Annie England will be working Monday – Thursday mornings based at the centre on Tuesday Mornings.
 The volunteer coordinator role is paid for by the Welsh Assembly through PAVO on an annual basis, and there are strict requirements to recruit 44 volunteers a year, including a number of young volunteers.

 Apart from a few paid hours of cleaning and caretaking, Knighton and District Community Centre got where it is today through its fantastically committed and enthusiastic volunteers.
 Firstly, there’s the management committee, some of whom are at the community centre daily, with sleeves rolled up, doing all sorts of everyday jobs like setting up tables and chairs for events and hirings, weeding the flower and herb beds, doing minor repairs and so on.
 That’s in addition, of course, to the less visible but incredibly time-consuming tasks of dealing with bills, maintaining the financial accounts, running the bar, keeping track of maintenance, health and safety, doing press releases, and the mammoth job of identifying funding sources and completing the applications for such funding… the list is dauntingly long.